andrewheberle/serverless-ssh-ca/client/README.md

 If a refresh token was provided by the OIDC IdP, this will be used initially to attempt a renewal of the authentication token so the process can avoid an interactive authentication flow.

+## As a GUI

+If the client is built with the `tray` build tag and `-ldflags -H=windowsgui` it can be run as a GUI application that sits in the system tray (this is quite Windows-centric at this time) and allows generation of a private key and request/renewal of certificates.

+# Attributions

+The icons used by the client are made by Pixel perfect from [www.flaticon.com](https://www.flaticon.com).